HymanZHAN/xzhan.me/content/about.md

 weight: 5
 ---

 I am Xucong Zhan, a backend developer with some frontend experience.
-Also interested in technologies like:
+Working mainly with Django and Vue in my day job, I am also interested in technologies like:

 - Languages: C#, Rust, Golang, TypeScript and Dart
 - Frameworks: Django, FastAPI, ASP.NET Core, Actix, Angular, Vue, Web Assembly and Flutter